 Housing services and in-patient care

 Housing services are meant for people who for various reasons need support and services to arrange their housing.
 You can find more information on housing services and in-patient care on the Association of Finnish Municipalities website.

 Supported and service housing are available for persons who need more support with housing than can be provided in an ordinary home.
 Intensive service housing is provided for persons who need a lot of help, care and supervision.
 Residents in intensified service housing units have their own room or flat and there are also shared spaces.
 In intensified service housing the staff are on hand 24 hours a day.

-In service and supported housing residents pay their health care costs, medicines, clothes, transport costs and other personal expenditure, and rent, themselves.
+In service and supported housing, residents pay their healthcare costs, medicines, clothes, transport costs and other personal expenditure and rent themselves.
 The amount charged depends on the services and residents’ ability to pay.

-Long-term care for elderly persons can be provided in an institution if there are medical reasons or if necessary to make care safe.
+Long-term care for elderly persons can be provided in an institution if there are medical reasons or if it is necessary to make care safe.
 Persons in long-term institutional care pay a monthly care fee depending on their ability to pay.
 The fees charged depend on the person’s pension and other income.